neutrons/garnet/docs/source/design/reduction_plan.rst

             +String MaskFile
             +String DetectorCalibration
             +String TubeCalibration
+            +String SolidAngle
         }

+The datapath of the files are saved in the reduction plan file.
+The Instrument contains the name of the instrument.
+When the reduction plan file is loaded in Garnet, the instrument name is used to create the new Instrument (if it does not exist).

+Reduction pla file validation rules:

     * If the data fields and values are correct, a new reduction plan object is created and its values are send and displayed to the user.

     * If the data values are missing or invalid, a reduction plan object is not created.
 The parameters are sent and displayed to the user to fix them.
 A corresponding error message is displayed to promt the user to edit the parameters and then save the reduction plan.

     * If data keys (fields) are missing, the file is considered corrupted.
 No parameters are loaded andan error message is sent and displayed to the user.